Kubernetes

 - The

 letsencrypt-prodissuer is web-only and automatically checks the web on the specified domain name during the issuance process.
-It is automatically used when exposing an application via ingress. - The `letsencrypt-prod-dns’ issuer is for other applications.
-The difference is the dns check.
-However, the dns check is slower because the dns change has to be propagated first.
+It is automatically used when exposing an application via Ingress. - The

-letsencrypt-stageis the same asletsencrypt-prodbut uses staging servers suitable for testing.letsencrypt-stage-dns' is the same asletsencrypt-prod-dns’, but it uses staging servers suitable for testing.
+letsencrypt-prod-dnsissuer is for other applications.
+The difference is the DNS check.
+However, the DNS check is slower because DNS changes must propagate first. letsencrypt-stageis the same asletsencrypt-prodbut uses staging servers suitable for testing.letsencrypt-stage-dnsis the same asletsencrypt-prod-dnsbut uses staging servers suitable for testing.

-To issue a Kubernetes managed certificate, the following configuration can be used.
+To issue a Kubernetes-managed certificate, use the following configuration:

 apiVersion: cert-manager.io/v1